GiovaneIwamoto/parallel-linear-equations/README.md

 After matrix A has been transformed into an upper triangular matrix, the program performs back substitution to find the solutions to the system of equations.

-**A**.
-Starting from the last row, n - 1, the program calculates the value of x corresponding to that row.
+`A` Starting from the last row, n - 1, the program calculates the value of x corresponding to that row.

-**B**.
-Then, the program works from the bottom up, finding the values of x for the previous rows.
+`B` The program works from the bottom up, finding the values of x for the previous rows.
 This is done using the x values already calculated for the later rows.

-**C**.
-The value of x for the current row is calculated by dividing the current value in the vector b by the main diagonal entry of the corresponding row in matrix A. In other words, the value of x is equal to the value in b divided by the diagonal value in A.
+`C` The value of x for the current row is calculated by dividing the current value in the vector b by the main diagonal entry of the corresponding row in matrix A. In other words, the value of x is equal to the value in b divided by the diagonal value in A.

 The result is a vector x that contains the solutions to the system of equations.